 Schools will ensure that a Graduated Approach as set out in paragraphs 6.44-6.56 of the Code of Practice is in place for all young people on 'SEN Support'.
+Schools will make use of the CAST SEND Pathway and Identification Checklist to support the identification and provision for children with SEND.

-For all young people receiving SEN Support, School leaders will make arrangements for a qualified teacher to meet the parents (or carers) at least three times a year to review progress and discuss support.
+For all young people receiving SEN Support, School leaders will make arrangements for a qualified teacher to meet the parents (or carers) at least three times a year to review progress and discuss support. made and panding (p 5